Applied folklore

 In the 1960s, other American folklorists began to apply knowledge gained from folkloric sources to address social issues, most notably drawing on folk medicine in the teaching and practice of holistic and cross-cultural approaches to medicine and public health.
 Folklorists also began to work as consultants in city planning, gerontology, economic development, multicultural education, conservation, and other fields.
+David Hufford's, an American folklorist, work on folk and alternative medicine highlights how understanding these traditions can improve medical practice, especially by acknowledging the cultural contexts in which patients live.
+His research emphasizes that folk medicine practices may contain effective remedies not yet fully understood by conventional medicine.